rickwassing/Cicada/PRIVACY.md

 - Ensuring compliance with local data protection regulations (HIPAA, GDPR, etc.)
 - Properly disposing of data when no longer needed

-### Data Formats
+## 4. Data Formats##

 Data is stored in:

 - MATLAB `.mat` files for datasets
 - JSON files for configuration
 - PDF files for exported reports
-- Original device file formats (e.g., `.gt3x`, `.cwa`, `.bin`)

-## Data Sharing and Third Parties
+## 5. Data Sharing and Third Parties

+### 5.1 Wearable device data, application settings, and patient/research-participant data

-Cicada does NOT share your data with third parties.
-However:
+Cicada does NOT share your patient, clinical, or research data with third parties.
+Your data remains on your computer.

-1. **User-Initiated Exports:** You may export reports as PDF files, which YOU control and may share at your discretion.

-2. **No Analytics or Telemetry:** Cicada does not collect usage statistics, crash reports, or telemetry data.

-3. **No Online Services:** The Software does not connect to online services or APIs.
+### 5.2 Telemetry Data

+If you consent to share telemetry data:

+1. **Data recipient:** Telemetry data is sent to Rick Wassing at Woolcock Institute of Medical Research
+2. **No third-party sharing:** Telemetry data is not shared with or sold to third parties
+3. **No marketing:** Your contact information will not be used for marketing purposes (unless you separately consent to receive updates)
+4. **Aggregated statistics:** Anonymous, aggregated statistics may be used in presentations, publications, or grant applications
+5. **No patient/research-participant data:** Telemetry NEVER includes patient, participant, or clinical information

-## User Rights
+## 6. User Rights

+### 6.1.
+Wearable device data, application settings, and patient/research-participant data

 As Cicada stores data locally on your computer, you have complete control: